LilianDK/llm-playground/README.md

 Configuration of the summarization prompt:

-**token**: Identification and authorization to access Aleph Alpha API.
+**token**: Identification and authorization to access Aleph Alpha API. <br />
-**document**: Input document that shall be summarized.
+**document**: Input document that shall be summarized. <br />
-This summarization is a very simple one and is intended for rather short text input summarizations (e.g. 1 A4 page).
-It is not suited for long text input summarizations.
+*This summarization is a very simple one and is intended for rather short text input summarizations (e.g. 1 A4 page).
+It is not suited for long text input summarizations.* <br />
 ```
 import os